-Last updated in February 2013
+Last updated in June 2015

 Bilateral relations focus on political dialogue with the government of Niger and development cooperation.
-Since 1962, Germany has provided more than EUR 630 million in bilateral Technical and Financial Cooperation.
+Since 1962, Germany has provided more than EUR 750 million in bilateral Technical and Financial Cooperation.

 In 2002, a new course was charted for future bilateral development cooperation, with a stronger focus on priority areas.
-The groundwork was laid for launching a rural poverty reduction programme, an approach combining all German development instruments in one multi-component programme.
+The foundation was laid for launching a rural poverty reduction programme, an approach combining all German development instruments in one multi-component programme.
 Germany supports Niger’s poverty reduction strategy, especially in the Tillaberi and Tahoua-North regions as well as in some municipalities in the Agadez region.
-Particular importance is attached here to promoting the decentralization process in Niger’s young municipalities.
+Particular importance is attached here to promoting the decentralisation process in Niger’s young municipalities.

 More than 40 experts and development aid workers are involved in bilateral development cooperation in Niger.
 Nigerien partners receive continuous further training in Germany and the West African sub-region.
 A friendship association between Germany and Niger provides an institution in Germany that brings together development aid workers and experts who share the experience of having worked in Niger.

 The principal bilateral accords concluded between Germany and the Niger are an agreement on investment promotion of 29 October 1964 and an agreement on Technical Cooperation signed on 18 June 1977.